 Q: I am very interested in your research area.
 What other schools besides Berkeley have M.E. professors working on similar research?

 A: Look for other M.E. professors who've published in geometry sections of recent ASME conferences, in particular DAC, CIE, and DFMLA at DETC.
-The SIAM Geometric Design conference and the ACM Solid and Physical Modeling conference have a good mix of C.S. and M.E. professors doing interdisciplinary work in geometric issues in design and manufacturing.
+The SIAM Geometric Design conference and the Solid and Physical Modeling conference have a good mix of C.S. and M.E. professors doing interdisciplinary work in geometric issues in design and manufacturing.

 I hope this simple FAQ answers most of your questions.
 As I receive further questions, I may extend this list.
 Good luck with your applications and studies!